 The Pasola war ritual is part of the ancestral spiritual belief system of Sumba, East Nusa Tenggara.
 It is still performed in several places on Sumba Island.
 In addition to promoting a good harvest, the Pasola is also a way of giving thanks to the ancestors, and the ritual is usually held seven days after the full moon in February or March.
 Young Sumbanese riders prepare for the upcoming Pasola war.
 From an early age, children are trained to have skills as horse riders.

-Before the Pasola ceremony can begin, a number of village chiefs, called rato, go to the beach in the evenings to watch for the arrival of the nyale, sea worms that appear only once in a year at the end of the wet season.
+Before the Pasola ceremony can begin, several village chiefs, called rato, go to the beach in the evenings to watch for the arrival of the nyale, sea worms that appear only once a year at the end of the wet season.
 The presence of these sea worms is seen as critical to the prosperity of the crops and the well-being of the village for the year ahead.
 The arrival of the nyale indicates the arrival of the ancestral spirits and their consent for the Pasola to begin.

 “The Pasola is not a tourist event.
 It is our tradition.
 That is why we must wait for the signs and cannot set the date very far in advance.
 That would violate the real meaning behind the ritual,” a Sumbanese local shared with me.